NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-05-sharepoint-online.md

 ### Permission inheritance and departmental restriction

 Permission inheritance means a library uses permissions from its parent site.
 Stopping inheritance gives the library a separately managed permission scope, allowing its access assignments to differ from the site's.
 This is useful when users need portal access without access to every departmental library.
-Stopping inheritance alone is not proof of restricted access: the resulting permission entries must also be reviewed and adjusted.
-[Microsoft Support: Customize permissions for a SharePoint list or library](https://support.microsoft.com/en-us/sharepoint/lists/sharepoint-sharing-and-permissions/customize-permissions-for-a-sharepoint-list-or-library).
+Stopping inheritance alone is not proof of restricted access: the resulting permission entries must also be reviewed and adjusted to meet your needs.
 In this lab, inheritance was stopped for the HR, Finance, and Sales libraries to support departmental restrictions.
 The HR permissions page confirms the resulting state with **This library has unique permissions** and these entries:

 | Principal | Type displayed | Permission level |